gerfalcon/gerfalcon/README.md

 #### 2023.06.03 [Keynote: Embedding Flutter](https://www.linkedin.com/posts/flutter-ad_flutteruae-activity-7069350020067508224-Wt-6?utm_source=share&utm_medium=member_desktop)  in Flutter Abu Dhabi & Dubai Meetup #4 at talabat
 I co-organized the **4th meetup of Flutter Abu Dhabi and Dubai** in the new **talabat HQ** with more than **110+ participants** from UAE, UK, India, Pakistan, and Oman.
-I had the opportunity to kick off the event with my keynote on how to integrate Flutter with native mobile applications showcasing the [add-to-app](https://docs.flutter.dev/add-to-app) approach that we use at talabat in our Flutter migration.
+I had the opportunity to kick off the event with my keynote on how to integrate Flutter with native mobile applications, showcasing the [add-to-app](https://docs.flutter.dev/add-to-app) approach that we use at talabat in our Flutter migration.
 - Video recording (soon)
 - Slides (soon)
 - [Meetup link](https://www.meetup.com/flutter-ad/events/293369228/)